 To the east, in the Osterdal, the Germans also advance.

 At Hegra Fortress, the German shelling and Luftwaffe attacks continue.
 The Luftwaffe utilizes a seaplane carrying a 1,800 kg (4,000 lb) bomb.
 The bomb destroys the area surrounding the fortress and sends shrapnel flying literally for kilometers.

 Norway Air Operations: The Luftwaffe attacks the new RAF Gloster Gladiator base at Lake Lesjaskog outside Andalsnes throughout the day.
 In between, they give some support to the British at Kvam.

-In the morning, a lone Heinkel He 111 of Stab/LG1 drops its bombs and destroys four Gladiators and injures three pilots, including Squadron Leader John William Donaldson (concussion).
+In the morning, a single Heinkel He 111 of Stab/LG1 drops its bombs and destroys four Gladiators and injures three pilots, including Squadron Leader John William Donaldson (concussion).
 At 13:05, another bombing attacks destroys four more Gladiators.
 Two of the Gladiators get airborne and bring down a Heinkel at 14:00 south of Vinstra, near Dombås.
 They then damage another Heinkel from 6/LG1, wounding two of the crew.
 The last five useable Gladiators are then withdrawn north to a temporary landing ground at Stetnesmoen, near Åndalsnes.
 The pilots then shoot down a Heinkel of II/LG1 which had been attacking British shipping near Andalsnes.
 Another of the Gladiators is destroyed during the evening.

-The Luftwaffe attacks and sinks three British armed trawlers at the base at Andalsnes: HMS Bradman, Hammond and Larwood.
+The Luftwaffe attacks and sinks three British armed trawlers at the base at Andalsnes: HMS Bradman, Hammond, and Larwood.

 The RAF sends 18 planes to bomb Oslo and Stavanger.